 If you’re human, you probably postpone critical software updates and security patches because they seem to arrive at inconvenient times.
 Now’s a good time to pause and make sure those antivirus definitions are up to date.
 You’re about to sling your credit card all over tarnation; put on a decent life jacket before you head out on the lake.

 Plenty of places that you shop frequently will ask you to register so you can check out more quickly.
 That’s fine, but of course it means a criminal can also check out more quickly with your credentials.
 Two-factor authentication is a great tool to stop this.
 Most banks now offer it and some retailers are finally offering their own version.
 Amazon.com just added it, for example (Wired explains how to use it here.)
 Basically, it means you won’t be able to buy something at Amazon without taking a tiny extra confirmation step, usually via a cellphone text message or app.
 It’s worth the small hassle.

 3. Use only one credit card

 This is the one time of year than many people blow through the traditional “only shop at name-brand websites” advice.
 Heck, if you want to make a bobblehead of your boyfriend, you want to make a bobblehead of your boyfriend.
+You can even create your own bobblehead using uploaded photos if that’s what you’re set on doing.
 OK, the next best thing is to use only one of your various credit cards while online shopping.
 That will make it easier to spot fraud if (when!) if happens.
 And don’t forget: fighting fraud is more about limiting the damage than prevention.

 4. Research.
 And coupons.